Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Methodology

-The first term, $\max_{\lambda}\mu_e(\theta,\lambda)$, reflects the predicted worst-case error.
-By minimizing this quantity the search focuses on designs that reduce the maximum deviation from the target across the functional domain.
-The second term, $\int_\Lambda \sigma_e(\theta,\lambda)\,d\nu(\lambda)$, quantifies overall uncertainty.
-Its role is to encourage exploration in regions where the error process is poorly understood, ensuring that the optimization does not become trapped by spurious local minima of the mean predictor.
-The trade-off parameter $\kappa>0$ balances exploitation of the worst-case prediction with exploration guided by integrated uncertainty.
+The first term, $\sup_{\lambda} \mu_d(x,\lambda)$, is the predicted worst-case squared deviation across the functional domain; minimizing it focuses the search on designs that reduce the largest expected discrepancy from the target, directly targeting the min--max objective.
+The second term, $\int_{\Lambda} \sigma_d(x,\lambda)\,d\lambda$, aggregates pointwise uncertainty in the squared deviation over the entire domain; subtracting it encourages evaluation at designs where the deviation process is poorly characterized, preventing the search from becoming trapped at spurious local minima of the mean predictor.
+The trade-off parameter $\kappa$ governs the balance between these two competing objectives.